Katherine Wolf

 I’m truly a recovering people pleaser.
 I’ve been privileged to work through a lot of the trauma of nearly dying with some wonderful therapists, but what we talk about a lot is how to release expectations for myself in relation to people in my life and also how to release expectations I have for them.
 And it’s been tough!
 I care about people.
 And I also care what they think about me.

-Now, as a woman with disabilities who doesn't drive or walk well, I am pretty dependent on people—mostly my husband, Jay, who is my caregiver (not to mention my ministry partner, human cane, and best friend).
+Now, as a woman with disabilities who doesn’t drive or walk well, I am pretty dependent on people — mostly my husband, Jay, who is my caregiver (not to mention my ministry partner, human cane and best friend).
 This kind of dependency can skew toward codependency, especially as a first-born daughter who feels deeply and loves people and likes to help fix things for them.
 Yet I am trying to be intentional about swinging that dependency pendulum from codependency to interdependency which is deep and beautiful and freeing.

 For the past 11 years, my husband and I have run a non-profit ministry, which we founded, called Hope Heals.
 It has evolved into space-making for families experiencing disabilities to find the hope of Christ through an inter-ability community.
 This work has transformed our heads and hearts, our marriage and family.
-It's given us a transcendent calling and allowed us to experience the kingdom in ways we never have before.
+It’s given us a transcendent calling and allowed us to experience the kingdom in ways we never have before.
 Yet our people have all been through some of the worst life has to offer.
 The stories of suffering could send me spiraling.
-But I'm also learning how to empathize but not internalize all of this loss.
-My broken heart has been opened wide with compassion, but I can't fix my friends or fully change their painful circumstances.
-Only Jesus can do that, but what I can do is keep making space for us all to find Him together.
+But I’m also learning how to empathize but not internalize all of this loss.
+My broken heart has been opened wide with compassion, but I can’t fix my friends or fully change their painful circumstances.
+Only Jesus can do that, but what I can do is keep making space for us all to find him together.

 QUESTION #4: FIRE UP